-- (a) By February 27, 2009, local governments shall comply with this title by implementing the business recycling requirement as follows: - (1) (a) Adopt the business recycling requirement model ordinance; or - (b) Demonstrate that existing local government ordinances comply with the performance standard in Section 5.10.330 and the intent of this title; and - (2) (a) Establish compliance with the business recycling requirement model ordinance or local government ordinance; or - (b) Enter into an intergovernmental agreement with Metro that provides for Metro to establish compliance for the local government. - (b) The local government shall provide information related to the local government's implementation of the business recycling requirement at the Director's request or as required by the administrative procedures.
-[Ord.
-08-1200.]
+- (a) A local government must: - (1) Adopt the business recycling requirement model ordinance or demonstrate that existing local government ordinances comply with the performance standard in Section 5.15.250 and the corresponding administrative rules; - (2) Establish a method for businesses to comply with the business recycling requirement model ordinance or local government ordinance; or - (3) Enter into an intergovernmental agreement with Metro that provides for Metro to establish a method for enforcing compliance by businesses with the business recycling requirement. - (b) The local government must provide information related to the local government's implementation of the business recycling requirements at Metro's request and as specified in administrative rules.

-5.10.330 Business Recycling Requirement Performance Standard
+5.15.250 Business Recycling Requirement Performance Standard